ChArUco Targets Boards | High Accuracy!

 ChArUco Targets

-We now offer ChArUco Target Boards on Dibond with an Anti-Reflective surface "flood white" print option for a true matte finish, making them more easily detected in your computer vision pipeline.
+We now offer ChArUco Target Boards on aluminum composite material with an anti-reflective surface and an "Ultra Matte" print option for an authentic matte finish, making them more easily detected in your computer vision pipeline.
 Read More

 • 0.125